 The Ghan’s wild history started in 1878.
 That year, construction began on a line from Port Augusta.

 It takes 48 hours—two nights on board—to travel from Adelaide to Darwin over 1,852 miles of track.
 The Ghan has added Platinum luxury-class service.
-Our “Down Under Luxury: Australia Rail Extravaganza” tour, which includes “The Ghan Expedition” itinerary, operates April to October.
+Our “Down Under Luxury: Australia Rail Extravaganza” tour, which includes “The Ghan Expedition” itinerary, operates from April to October.
 Several stops along the way make this a fascinating journey.